microstar-derp/level-librarian/README.md

 /*

+# level-librarian
+level-librarian is a simple indexing tool for leveldb.
+You define indexes, and then query by them.

 ```javascript
 /**/

 // Why do these docs look wierd?
 They are also the tests.
 'use strict';

 var test = require('tape')